zuozhenggh/learning-library/solutions-library/ocvs/provision-ocvs/provision-ocvs.md

 ## STEP 3: Configure connectivity to Oracle Services Network

-1. To connect to the Oracle services network we would need a service gateway.
+1. To connect to the Oracle services network we would need a **Service Gateway (SGW)**.
 We will create one using the **Configure connectivity to Oracle Services Network** wizard.
 Click on that wizard to begin.

     ![](./images/100_11_2.png " ")